 I’m no geologist, but I wouldn’t call the caves on Percival true caves.
 They look more like boulder formations, created by large slaps leaning up against or upon each other, forming tunnels with which one can pass through.
 Nonetheless, they’re still cool.
 And I did have to take my pack off to squeeze through their entryways, which made me feel like a little kid again.
 And if I’m being honest, I’d much prefer this kind of cave over something where bats could be living in.
 I’ve had enough run-ins with bats to last a lifetime.

-Along the way, she shared a ton of stories.
+Along the way, my new companion shared a ton of stories.
 She had come up for the day from Connecticut, as she frequently does, to go exploring the mountains all over New England.
-From the sounds of it, she’s been lost in the woods many times before, with some particularly close calls in the wilderness of Maine.
-She tended to travel alone a lot, she said, without any beacon, and gave her husband back home more than a few scares when her excursions went on well after dark.
+From the sounds of it, she got lost in the woods quite a bit and has had some particularly close calls in the wilderness of Maine.
+She tends to travel alone a lot, she said, without any beacon, and has given her husband back home more than a few scares when her excursions went on well after dark.
 I recalled putting my own family through a rough night when I lost cell service on the day I traversed the Carter-Moriah Trail, and suggested a beacon might be a good idea for those Maine excursions going forward.
 She agreed.
 Probably.

 I’ve been reintroducing myself to climbing these past couple of months with some deliberation.
 I’ve been picking some smaller New Hampshire mountains, including some smaller 4000-footers, to build up my stamina, familiarity with the terrain, and comfort level with the risks.
-Each week, as the weather changes, I’m taking note of what gear I’ll likely need on the next journey, and what I’ll need to make sure I don’t get lost.
-On Percival, I hadn’t really considered the possibility of getting lost though, because it’s not too “out there” and is a relatively modest mountain.
+Each week, as the weather changes, I’m taking note of what gear I’ll likely need on the next journey and paying mind to what I’ll need so that I don’t get lost.
+But on Percival, I didn’t consider the possibility of getting lost because it’s not too “out there” and is a relatively modest mountain.
 It was a good reminder that if I could lose the trail here, how easy it could be to get lost when I venture deeper into the wilderness.

 One of the perks of exploring new mountains: stumbling upon beautiful finds like this covered bridge on the way home!